lasalle: first impressions

 is important because a unit might be in contact with two enemy units

-and be forced to fall back by one before it can help fight the other.
+and be forced to fall back by one before it can help fight the

-the choice alternates between players.
+after, the choice alternates between players.

 If the result is Decisive,